Over 5,000 Americans die due to work-related injuries each year. In non-fatal cases, there are about 2.8 instances for every 100 workers.

 Your lawyer has the right to choose which doctor will treat you.
 If you go to a doctor without permission from your employer, your employer isn’t liable for the expense.
 If you have a disability your employer won’t cover, you can choose which physician will evaluate you.

-Under SC workers’ comp laws, you’re obligated to report to your supervisor immediately after you’re injured.
+Under SC Workers’ Compensation laws, you’re obligated to report to your supervisor immediately after you’re injured.
 Ask your employer to take responsibility for your medical treatment.
-If your workers’ compensation claim is denied, hire a workers’ comp attorney right away.
+If your Workers’ Compensation claim is denied, hire a Sumter personal injury lawyer right away.